 This is another exciting year at Santa Fe Computer Science Magnet School for the Language Arts Department!
-We are teaching for the first time new curriculum from Houghton Mifflin Harcourt (HMH) which is aligned with the Common Core Standards.
+For We are teaching a new Houghton McGraw Hill curriculum aligned with the Common Core Standards.
 In addition, the Expository Reading and Writing Course (ERWC) modules are being used to support student learning along with writing development strategies from Document Based Question Units (DBQs).

 Common Core Standards promote student proficiency in Reading, Writing, Listening, and Research & Inquiry.
-The English department utilizes cooperative strategies and the Houghton Mifflin Harcourt curriculum to improve these four claims.
+The English department utilizes cooperative strategies and the Houghton McGraw Hill curriculum to improve these four claims.

-The teachers of English Honors classes maintain and promote rigorous learning strategies and creative forms of expressions via structured discussions, presentations and essay development.
+The teachers of English Honors classes maintain and promote rigorous learning strategies and creative forms of expression via structured discussions, presentations, and essay development.

-Our English Language Learners will benefit from the EL components within the HMH curriculum and the READ 180 program depending on student reading-level measurements.
-Reading is promoted in all ELA classes with an emphasis on independent reading every night.
+Our English Language Learners will benefit from the EL components within the HMH curriculum and independent Go Newcomers, depending on student reading-level measurements.
+Reading is promoted in all ELA classes, emphasizing independent reading every night.